 Wadis and valleys of the Asir Mountains range

-Wadi Al-Ghayna is beautiful as the other valleys, while Wadi Al-Sulayyil has rare perennial trees and dense vegetation throughout the year.
+Wadi Al-Ghayna is as beautiful as the other valleys, while Wadi Al-Sulayyil has rare perennial trees and dense vegetation throughout the year.

 The Tihama valleys have many spring water fountains, gardens, and palaces.